See you on July 23 at 6 pm for our exclusive Live event, Algae in Everyday Life !

 Biovie has extensively searched for a supplier of chlorella certified by Ecocert, serious and competitive at the international level.

 🟢 Our supplier, located in China, is primarily dedicated to the production of natural plant extracts and the manufacturing of organic natural products.
 The company has its own plantation base for barley grass, chlorella, and spirulina.
-Their facilities are equipped with more than 20 tank reactors, a GMP-compliant API production line, and several state-of-the-art analytical machines.
+Their facilities are equipped with over 20 tank reactors, a GMP-compliant API production line, and several state-of-the-art analytical machines.

 The company also has a 4,600 m² workshop for high-quality plant extracts, equipped with numerous facilities, including three multifunctional 6-ton extraction tanks, a high-efficiency concentration tower, a resin adsorption column, and a spray drying tower.
 Their Research and Development service's analysis center is equipped with a large number of instruments for inspecting the quality of their products.